Skip to main content

 HVAC condensate drain failures score third overall but earn the highest detection delay factor (tied with the water heater at 5/5).
 Condensate drain lines clog with algae, mold, and mineral deposits.
 When the drain pan overflows, water drips through the ceiling into rooms below.
 Since HVAC units sit in attics and utility closets above living spaces, the first sign of trouble is often a water stain on a bedroom ceiling — meaning the damage has been accumulating for days.

-Detection delay without sensor: Attics and ceiling-mounted HVAC closets are almost never inspected between service calls.
+Detection delay without sensor: Attics and ceiling-mounted HVAC closets are rarely inspected between service calls.
 A clogged condensate line can overflow for a week before staining appears on the ceiling below.
 Detection delay factor: 5/5.

 Best sensor: YoLink Water Leak Sensor 4 at $20.
 Place it inside the secondary drain pan.
 The LoRa range punches through attic insulation and multiple floors where Wi-Fi sensors lose connectivity.
 For centralized alerts from multiple sensor locations, pair with a smart home automation hub.